neilenns/node-deepstackai-trigger/CONTRIBUTING.md

   must get bumped by running `npm version`.
 New features should be a minor release increment.
 Bug fixes should be a patch release increment.
 - Pull requests must pass the automatic Docker and node.js build checks
-- The repo is set up to auto-apply Prettier, ESLint, Markdownlint rules, and import ordering rules.
+- The repo is set up to auto-apply Prettier, ESLint, and Markdownlint rules.
 If you're using VS Code in a dev container the necessary extensions will automatically be installed to keep this clean prior to opening the pull request.